LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 - we don't need repeated effort for the same type of games over and over and again

-- for benefit of many is more desirable than for profit for few
+- for-benefit of many is more desirable than for-profit for few

 - we must not be indirectly responsible for low-wage coding sweat shops

+- we may be the only ones to boss oneself around

 - creativity shall be free